jjrom/resto/README.md

 It is very important to specify strong passwords for this user.

-To install resto database, launch the following script
+To install resto2 database, launch the following script

         $RESTO_HOME/_install/installDB.sh -F -d <PostGIS directory> -p <resto user password>